EdoardoCappelli/Exploring-Adversarial-Learning-and-OOD-Detection/naive_ood_detection/README.md

   - Analyzing logits and comparing in-distribution vs. out-of-distribution results.

 ## Usage
-Run the following command to train the model and analyze results on ID and OOD data:
+Run the following command to train the model:

 ```python
 python train.py --train --epochs 50
 ```
 The trained model is saved in the `checkpoints` directory as `cifar10_CNN.pth`.
 The script also provides an histogram comparing logits from ID (CIFAR-10 test set) and OOD (Fake dataset).

+Run the following command to analyze results on ID and OOD data:

+## Is looking at the max logit the *best* we can do using *just* the CNN outputs?
+Is there maybe a better way to try to gauge model *confidence* from the logits?

+## Does the behavior of the network on OOD data get *better* or *worse* with more (or fewer) training epochs?

+## Does the problem get worse if we test using *real* images as OOD samples?
+Find a subset of CIFAR-100 classes that are *distinct* from those in CIFAR-10 and test this theory.